 |Alma Mater:||Weber State '04|

-Rebholz currently serves on the Executive Committee for the National Association of Athletic Development Directors (NAADD).
-NAADD is an organization which provides educational and networking opportunities, enhancement of acceptable operating standards and ethics, and establishment of the overall prestige and understanding of the profession of athletics development and fund raising.
+Rebholz currently serves as 1st Vice-President for the National Association of Athletic Development Directors (NAADD) as well as he is a participant in the NCAA's exclusive Pathway Program.
 In 2014, Rebholz was named a finalist for NAADD's National Athletics Fundraiser of the Year award.